mgrebenets/mgrebenets.github.io/_posts/2014-05-30-atlassian-cli-homebrew.md

 In this example there won't be multiple instances for same product, but it would be possible to customize scripts to handle that case as well.

 So let's write some Ruby again.
-For the company called News we will create a nested class `NewsEnv` that will contain all the company specific environment settings.
+For the company called i4nApps we will create a nested class `I4nAppsEnv` that will contain all the company specific environment settings.

 {% highlight ruby %}
-# nested news environment class
+# nested environment class
-class NewsEnv
+class I4nAppsEnv
     # Patch the shell script above
     # @param [String] filename name of shell script to patch
     def patch(filename)